 Hostels will often have the cheapest beds.
 This is because they have shared dormitory type rooms, where you would be in a room with other people.
 Dorms can often range from 4 beds to over 20 beds.
 Hostels are often found in great locations too and in the heart of a destination.
 This means you will save you money as you won’t have to get a taxi or public transport everywhere.

 At very expensive destinations you may find dormitories are still not super cheap, but they would still be vastly cheaper than staying in a hotel or having a private room.

-Another accommodation option is to stay in an Airbnb.
-These are properties that rent spare rooms, or sometimes an entire house or apartment is rented out.
+Another accommodation option is to stay in an apartment.
+In these properties you will often find cooking facilities, a washing machine, and pretty much anything you need.
+Airbnb is a travel service helping people to rent spare rooms, or sometimes an entire house or apartment is rented out.
 The good thing about Airbnb is that they are good for long stays and you can almost settle in as if you live there.
-You will often find cooking facilities, a washing machine, and pretty much anything you need.

 4. Couch Surf

 If you wish to spend nothing on accommodation then consider Couch Surfing.
 This is where generous hosts will provide you somewhere to sleep for free.
 They may also be kind enough to show you around the destination.
 Of course, if you do consider this option then stay safe, and have backup plans in case the accommodation isn’t quite what you were hoping.

 If you are going on a day trip to a destination or sleeping on a night bus/train etc, then you could take with you food for your trip.
 This means you won’t have to go out and buy anything (or much).

 If you don’t take food with you, then another option is to buy from grocery stores and avoid restaurants.
 Many stores will have sandwiches and other takeaway type items and these are a great way to save money.